yazan-alnugnugh/laravel-datatable/_docs/4-Usage.md

 to use the sort feature we will add a sort object

-there is 3 property inside sort
+there ar 3 property inside sort

 1- ````sort.sortable```` : if you want to use a column for sorting